広告 Linux Manjaro PC

 When the screen appears, set the Status to On.

-After installing Manjaro, be sure to update the system to the latest version and enable the firewall.
+Also, be sure to enable the firewall.

 This completes the Manjaro installation for now.